Skip to main content

 Manual targeting campaigns can be created in two different ways: manual setup or quick setup.

-For more information on manual targeting PLA campaigns, see Manual targeting campaigns.
+For more information on manual targeting campaigns, see Manual targeting campaigns.

 Smart targeting ad campaigns automatically update over time to optimize campaign settings.
 Sellers can select the listings they would like to promote, and eBay will take care of bidding and targeting.